jsongraph/json-graph-specification/README.rst

 - Property names should not be excessively long.
 - Property names should be plural when value is an array.
 - Properties that allow a ``null`` value can be omitted.
-- Define JSON schema for content validation purposes.
+- Define a `JSON graph schema`_ for content validation purposes.

 .. _properties: